DecentralizedJM/mudrex-api-trading-nodejs-sdk/README.md

 The SDK includes built-in rate limiting (2 requests/second by default).
 If you exceed rate limits, a `MudrexRateLimitException` is thrown.

-## Contributing
+## ⚠️ Disclaimer

-This is an unofficial SDK maintained by the community.
-Contributions are welcome!
+**This is an UNOFFICIAL SDK.** This SDK is for educational and informational purposes.
+Cryptocurrency trading involves significant risk.
+Always test thoroughly in a safe environment before using with real capital.

 ## License